Paradox Of Gender Equality: What It Is And How It Is Reflected In Society

 One of the areas where the paradox of gender equality has gained the most strength is precisely in the field of education and in the choices men and women make to build their respective careers In this sense, more than evident differences have been observed between the behaviors carried out by different genders in more traditional (and therefore less egalitarian) societies and those that take place in more modern countries.

-You may be interested: Homogeneity Effect Relative to the Outgroup: What it is and How it Influences Us
+You may be interested: What is Physical Bullying, Consequences and How to Prevent it

 It is not a question of opinion, but of data: countries like Saudi Arabia, which score much higher in inequality indices than others like Sweden, show an overwhelmingly higher proportion of women graduating in engineering and other technological careers.
 Specifically, in Saudi Arabia, almost half of the people who graduate in these disciplines (45%) are women, compared to just 15% observed in Sweden.